WLR FM: Studios

-The station has purpose built studios at "The Broadcast Centre", Ardkeen, Waterford City (shared with regional youth station Beat 102 103) and at the Dungarvan studio at The Plaza, Dungarvan Shopping Centre.
-The Broadcast Centre was opened by then Taoiseach Bertie Ahern in 2003 replacing WLR FM's previous studio at Great Georges Street in Waterford City, while the new Dungarvan studio was opened by Head of the BCI Michael O'Keefe (a Dungarvan man) on 10 November 2007 replacing the existing studio at Harbour Bay in the town.
+The station has purpose-built studios at "The Broadcast Centre", Ardkeen, Waterford City (shared with regional youth station Beat 102 103) and at the Dungarvan studio at The Plaza, Dungarvan Shopping Centre.
+The Broadcast Centre was opened by then Taoiseach Bertie Ahern in 2003 replacing WLR FM's previous studio at Great Georges Street in Waterford City, while the new Dungarvan studio was opened by head of the BCI Michael O'Keefe (from Dungarvan) on 10 November 2007 replacing the existing studio at Harbour Bay in the town.

-A major studio re-fit has started which will see the 10-studio complex upgraded over a 12-month period.
-The first studio started in April 2022.

-Notable former presenters

-Tony Weldon (2009) – The well known Waterford entertainer from days past was also a presenter on WLR FM for many years, and was known for his catchphrase "get up out of the feathers".
-His last show, Sunday Morning Melodies, popular with older listeners, ended in 2003.
-Tributes were paid to him by many WLR FM staff, current and former including Head of Programmes Billy McCarthy and former presenter Eddie Wymberry, as well as by other Waterford entertainers such as Val Doonican when he died on Sunday 29 June 2009.

-Billy McCarthy (2016), known as "The Voice of Waterford", died on 20 November 2016 at the age of 62 after a short illness.

-Kevin Casey (2017), sports editor known for presenting the sports shows "On The Ball" and "Gaelic Ground".
-In October 2016, he won a PPI National Radio Award for his programme.
-He died on 3 January 2017 at the age of 40 after a short illness.